CristinaSolana/Compass-ST2-Bundle/README.md

 *Once finished, will include snippets for All Compass Core variables, mixins with tab indexing for parameters.
 Currently all of the CSS3 library is finished.

 Also, adds a Build System for Compass Watch when opening SASS Files.
-(Sublime-Text-2-SASS-Package or similar SASS Package needed. *Soon to be standalone*).

 **This is still a work in progress.
 Thanks in advance for any input.**